Women's United Soccer Association: Establishment

 The U.S. Soccer Federation approved membership of the league as a sanctioned Division 1 women's professional soccer league on August 18, 2000.
 Tony DiCicco was made commissioner.
+The league was the first major professional league for women's soccer globally and attracted talent from outside the United States.
+WUSA's launch was delayed by the 2000 Summer Olympics, which required players to travel and train for an extensive period of time.

 Media coverage

 At various times, games were televised on TNT, CNNSI, ESPN2, PAX TV, and various local and regional sports channels via Comcast, Cox, Fox, AT&T, and MSG.

 TNT and CNN/SI (2001)

 TNT broadcast the first WUSA game on April 14, 2001, which was contested between the Washington Freedom and San Jose CyberRays at RFK Stadium in Washington D.C..
 Former U.S. national team member Wendy Gebauer Palladino helped called the game alongside play-by-play broadcaster JP Dellacamera.
 About 22 games were scheduled to be broadcast nationally on TNT or CNN/SI in 2001.
 15 games were initially expected to be shown on TNT and seven games on CNN/SI over the course of June to August.
 The deal included broadcast of both semifinal matches along with the championship game, known as the Founders Cup, on TNT.
 During a four-year span, TNT and CNN/SI were scheduled to televise at least 88 games under a $3 million TV contract.

 Ratings were not available for CNN/SI for the 2001 season as the cable TV provider did not reach enough households to be a statistical factor.